aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

   the global table level capacity, i.e., `Capacity.autoscaled({ max: 50 })`.

 * __Global Secondary Indexes__
-  There are multiple ways to define gsi capacity values.
+  There are multiple ways to define GSI capacity values.

   For reads and writes,

   * A user can specify value at global table level props.
-This is similar to what is mentioned under Table above.
+This is mentioned in the prior section for tables.
-  * A user can specify value at global table level global secondary index props.
+  * A user can specify value in global secondary index props at global table level.

     ```typescript
     new GlobalTable(tableStack, 'GlobalTable', {